-Colt Commits to Achieving Global Net Zero Emissions by 2030
+Colt Commits To Achieving Global Net Zero Emissions By 2030

+Colt Group sets comprehensive science-based emissions reduction targets, accredited by the Science-Based Targets Initiative, to achieve net zero emissions goal

-LONDON, England, Sept.
-16, 2021 (GLOBE NEWSWIRE) -- Colt Group, comprising Colt Technology Services and Colt Data Centre Services (DCS), today announces its commitment to achieving global net zero carbon for all its own operations by 2030.
+SEOUL, South Korea, Sept.
+17, 2021 /PRNewswire/ -- Colt Group, comprising Colt Technology Services and Colt Data Centre Services (DCS), today announces its commitment to achieving global net zero carbon for all its own operations by 2030.
 As a key player in the technology industry, this forms part of its ambitious journey to accelerate the transition to a zero-carbon economy through developing new and existing technologies.

 Colt has set comprehensive, science-based emissions reduction targets approved by the Science-Based Targets Initiative (SBTi).
 It will reduce its Scope 1 and Scope 2 emissions by 46% by 2030 and work closely with suppliers to significantly reduce Scope 3 emissions throughout its supply chain, to limit global warming to well below 2°C by 2030.
 The move is embedded in the Group's sustainability strategy, which is core to its DNA and future business strategy.

-"As a business, we understand the urgency of taking action to drive positive changes in the technology industry and take full accountability for our emissions," said Keri Gilder, CEO at Colt Technology Services.
+"As a business, we understand the urgency of taking action to drive positive changes in the technology industry and take full accountability for our emissions.
+I am thrilled to mark this milestone and commit to science-based targets," said Keri Gilder, CEO at Colt Technology Services.
 "Colt's goal line is clear: we aim to become a market leader in sustainability by not only reducing our own emissions but also assisting our customers in their own sustainability journeys."

 - 75% renewable electricity for all sites globally by 2023